wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

       The threshold is calculated by looking at the pixel's brightness, compared to a small neighborhood of pixels around it.

-   .. tab:: Segmentation
+   .. tab-item:: Segmentation

       .. image:: images/segmentation.png
          :alt: Adaptive thresholded image, but with clusters of similar pixels grouped together

       Next, the known pixels are clumped together.
 Any clumps which are too small to reasonably be a meaningful part of a tag are discarded.

-   .. tab:: Quad Detection
+   .. tab-item:: Quad Detection

       .. image:: images/detected_quads.png
          :alt: Image with quadrilateral areas identified and marked